mylescarey2019/liri-node-app/README.md

 The command format is:

-1.  spotify-this-song <song name here>
+1.  spotify-this-song song-name-here
-2.  movie-this <movie name here>
+2.  movie-this movie-name-here
-3.  concert-this <artist-band name here>
+3.  concert-this artist-band-name-here
 4.  do-what-it-says  (this will run whatever command is in random.txt file)

 ### Additional Features